Campaign of the Month: October 2017

 • A vampire can choose to never repay their Debt towards a ghoul, as described above for mortals.

 • A vampire never loses Status or gains the Disliked Flaw for failing to repay a Debt towards a ghoul.
 Kindred society doesn’t care if they break their word to a mere half-blood, while most ghouls know better than to expect anything approximating respectful treatment from vampires.
-The main incentive for PC vampires to delay paying back Debts to ghouls instead of going back on them altogether is that it incurs fewer Stains.

 Other Ghouls: Ghouls can hold Debts over other ghouls and treat such obligations seriously.
 A ghoul who refuses to honor a Debt to another ghoul can lose face among ghoul society.
 A ghoul who blows off a vampire (assuming they even have the stones) still suffers the normal consequences for failing to honor a Debt—there is a social double standard.